Febriansyahfar/challenge-CH6-binar/readme.md

 ### Database connection

 Make sure to edit **config.json** file located in /config folder.
-Server need to connect to database "games" on postgreSQL
+Server need to connect to database "binar-ch-6" on postgreSQL

 ### Additional notes